 Is it safe to whiten your teeth with LED lights?

 Yes.
 Many people confuse LED light with ultraviolet light, which can harm cells.
-LED whitening is a safe alternative to UV light systems, which are often used in dental offices.
+LED whitening is considered a safe alternative to UV light systems, which are often used in dental offices.

 Do blue lights actually whiten teeth?